stem-discord/public/Server TOS.md

-# by joining the server you consent and agree to the following
+# By joining the server, you consent and agree to the following:

-- deleted messages are logged by a bot - only viewable by staff members
+- Deleted and edited messages are logged by a bot - only viewable by staff members.
-- every media will be shallow copied upon sending on public channels - only viewable by staff members
+- Every media will be shallow copied upon sending on public channels - only viewable by staff members.
-- every message (DM) to the STEM bot will be forwarded to a channel - only viewable by staff members.
+- Every message (DM) to the STEM bot will be forwarded to a channel - only viewable by staff members.

 ---

-last edit date: 2021/01/20
+last edit date: 2021/01/27